2024/5

 Tyler Cordner Season long loan at Ebbsfleet (NL).
 On his return at the end of the 2024/5 season, he will still be contracted to City for another full season

-Maz Kouhyar Joined Kiddermister Harriers (NLN, Tier 6) in July 2024/5.
+Maz Kouhyar Joined Kiddermister Harriers (NLN, Step 6) in July 2024/5.
 On his return at the end of the 2024/5 season, he will contracted to City for a few more weeks until June 2025

 Agents' Fees (TO DO)